01yingxuan/01yingxuan.github.io/_pages/about.md

 About Me

-I’m Yinxuan Long, a first-year graduate student at the University of Chinese Academy of Sciences.
+I’m Yingxuan Long, a first-year graduate student at the University of Chinese Academy of Sciences.
 My academic journey is fueled by a profound passion for Signal and Information Processing.
 I believe that this field is at the forefront of technological innovation, and I am excited to explore the infinite possibilities it offers.

 Academic Pursuits